Spin glass models from the point of view of spin distributions: Diluted models

 We will often use this lemma for random functions $h, (h_l)$ independent of all other randomness, simply by applying (\ref{moments}) conditionally on the randomness of these functions.
 Justifications of convergence will always be omitted because of their triviality.

-Another simple property of convergence of spin distributions under the annealed Gibbs measure in diluted models is that adding or removing a finite number of terms to the Poisson number of terms $\pi(\alpha N)$ or $\pi(c_N)$ in (\ref{Hampluspert}) does not affect the limit of these distribution over any subsequence for which the limit exists.
-Let $(N_k)_{k\geq 1}$ be any such subsequence and let $n, m$ be fixed integers.
+Another simple property of convergence of spin distributions under the annealed Gibbs measure in diluted models is that adding or removing a finite number of terms to the Poisson number of terms $\pi(\alpha N)$ or $\pi(c_N)$ in (\ref{Hampluspert}) does not affect\vadjust{\goodbreak} the limit of these distribution over any subsequence for which the limit exists.
+Let $(N_k)_{k\geq1}$ be any such subsequence, and let $n, m$ be fixed integers.
 In fact, it will be clear from the proof that one can let $n,m$ grow with $N_k$, but we will not need this.
-Let $H_{N}'$ be defined exactly as (\ref{Hampluspert}) only with $\pi(\alpha N) + n$ terms instead of $\pi(\alpha N)$ in the first sum and $\pi(c_N)+m$ instead of $\pi(c_N)$ in the perturbation term and let $\la\cdot \ra'$ denotes the corresponding Gibbs' measure.
+Let $H_{N}'$ be defined exactly as (\ref {Hampluspert}) only with $\pi(\alpha N) + n$ terms instead of $\pi(\alpha N)$ in the first sum and $\pi(c_N)+m$ instead of $\pi(c_N)$ in the perturbation term, and let $\la\cdot\ra'$ denote the corresponding Gibbs measure. \begin{lemma} For any bounded function $h$ of finitely many spins in array $(\sigma _i^l)$ we have